pradeepr-roboticist/code_base/README.md

 # code_base
+## What is this?
+This repo serves as a convenience template for working with ROS and Docker.
+Here are some features.
+1) Through the use of a docker image, we are able to avoid a host of problems associated with installing/maintaining a ROS distro. (e.g., The infamous error message "you have held broken packages")
+2) Clean seperation of the "catkin_workspace" from a complex ROS setup.
+This allows for keeping our custom ROS packages in seperate git repositories.
+We can clone our repositories and compile against any complex ROS setup easily while avoiding all sorts of integration problems like version issues, dependency issues.
+3) Allows for GUI applications to run while talking to a roscore backend in a docker container.

 ## Installing docker and nvidia-docker (version 2)
 1. Install nvidia-docker 2.0 by follow instructions the appropriate instructions at https://github.com/NVIDIA/nvidia-docker/wiki/Installation-(version-2.0)#prerequisites